“Oh my god, my legs are sore from our first session!”

 FIX: Use a medicine ball, a small stool, stacked pillows, or some other object (preferably soft) to use as a target for your butt.
 This should be something you just touch with your butt, not something you sit and rest on.

-This also sometimes helps with #1 & #3 as well.
+This also sometimes helps with #1 and #3 as well.

 Woohoo!
 NOW you’re squatting!